edomt/edomt.github.io/about.md

 I'm also a member of the effective altruism community.
 Effective altruism is a research field which uses high-quality evidence and careful reasoning to work out how to help others as much as possible.
 If you want to learn more, I recommend [this article](https://www.effectivealtruism.org/articles/introduction-to-effective-altruism) and [this presentation](https://www.youtube.com/watch?v=48VAQtGmfWY).
 I also gave [a talk at Effective Altruism Global London 2022](https://www.youtube.com/watch?v=if0gyWXrDvk), on the lessons I learned from the pandemic on how to present big ideas and complex data to the public.

 I took the [Giving What We Can Pledge](https://www.givingwhatwecan.org/pledge/) in 2018.
-Since then, I've donated 10% of my yearly income to organizations that can [most effectively](https://www.givewell.org/charities/top-charities) use it to improve the lives of others.
+Since then, I've donated at least 10% of my yearly income to organizations that can [most effectively](https://www.givewell.org/charities/top-charities) use it to improve the lives of others.

 ## Work